Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ## Getting started

+1. Go to Stripe > developers > webhooks and create a webhook to `https://your-vendure.io/stripe-subscriptions/webhook` (Use something liek localtunnel or ngrok for local development)
+2. Select all `Checkout` and `PaymentIntent` events for the webhook.
-1. Add the plugin to your `vendure-config.ts` plugins:
+3. Add the plugin to your `vendure-config.ts` plugins:

 ```ts
 plugins: [StripeSubscriptionPlugin];